GZoltar/gzoltar/Readme.md

 To run the project's test cases and the metrics analysis, execute the command:
 ```
-mvn aes:test
+mvn ddu:test
 ```

 ### Instrumentation Granularity Configuration
-By default, `aes-maven-plugin` instruments classes at the `method` granularity level.
+By default, `ddu-maven-plugin` instruments classes at the `method` granularity level.
 The `line` and `basicblock` granularity levels are also available.
 To use them, simply add the following configuration to the plugin declaration:
 ```
 <build>
   <pluginManagement>
     <plugins>
       <plugin>
-        <groupId>pt.up.fe.aes</groupId>
+        <groupId>pt.up.fe.ddu</groupId>
-        <artifactId>aes-maven-plugin</artifactId>
+        <artifactId>ddu-maven-plugin</artifactId>
         <version>1.1-SNAPSHOT</version>
         <configuration>
           <granularityLevel>line</granularityLevel>